cwiswell/python_pluralsight_excercises/README.md

 ## Random pluralsight code
 Created using the following videos:
-    Python: Getting Started by Bo Milanovich
+   - "Python: Getting Started" by Bo Milanovich